kaustav202/News-Accumulator/README.md

-# 📰 WebsiteArticle-Viewer
+# 📰 WebArticle-Viewer

-An automation python script to quickly gather and view information from the web (google-news)
+An automation python script to quickly gather and view latest happenings and news information from the web (google-news) in a summarized consise way.

 ### Functionality
 First data is scraped from google news to generate list of articles based on the search keyword and publishing agency in tabular manner.